openwisp/openwisp-monitoring/README.rst

 the default chart configuration defined in ``openwisp_monitoring.monitoring.configuration.DEFAULT_CHARTS``.

-For example, if you want to change the traffic chart to show MB (megabytes) instead of GB (Gigabytes) you can use:
+For example, the units in the traffic charts automatically adapt according to the traffic data and is set to ``adaptive_bytes`` by default.

 .. code-block:: python

     OPENWISP_MONITORING_CHARTS = {
         'traffic': {
-            'unit': ' MB',
+            'unit': 'adaptive_bytes',
             'description': (
-                'Network traffic, download and upload, measured on ' 'the interface "{metric.key}", measured in GB.'
+                'Network traffic, download and upload, measured on ' 'the interface "{metric.key}", and automatically '
+                'adapt units for the traffic data.'
             ),
             'query': {
                 'influxdb': (